Enpass vs 1Password: which takes the lead?

 Data storage

-If you’re on its Personal or Families plan, you get 1GB of storage.
+With 1Password’s Personal or Families plan, you get 1GB of storage.
 Meanwhile, Business users get 5GB of storage.
 In any case, each file must be under 2GB in size.
 Objectively, that’s not a lot of wiggle room for resource-intensive items like photos and videos.
 However, you’ll be just fine if you’re storing things like passwords, licenses, bank accounts, and other documents.

 On the flip side, you don’t get this convenience with Enpass.
 Since it doesn’t upload your vault and data to its servers, all your content stays on your device.